ultralytics/hub/README.md

 ## ❓ Issues

-If you are a new Ultralytics HUB user and have questions or comments for Ultralytics, you are in the right place!
-Please click the [New Issue](https://github.com/ultralytics/hub/issues/new/choose) button in the [Issues](https://github.com/ultralytics/hub/issues) tab in this [ultralytics/hub](https://github.com/ultralytics/hub) repo and let us know what we can do to improve your experience on Ultralytics HUB 😃!
+If you are a new Ultralytics HUB user and have questions or comments, you are in the right place!
+Please click the [New Issue](https://github.com/ultralytics/hub/issues/new/choose) button in the [Issues](https://github.com/ultralytics/hub/issues) tab in this [ultralytics/hub](https://github.com/ultralytics/hub) repo and let us know what we can do to make your life better 😃!

 <p align="center"><img width="900" src="https://user-images.githubusercontent.com/26833433/141508090-9d0fee01-e3c5-40e4-a762-7617bfff5d2e.png" title="Raise an Issue" /></p>